MichalZelechowski/deepository/lego-builder/README.md

 This form of data gave the best results in terms of frequency of correctly constructed buildings.

 In order to feed encoded building into the network, I used one-hot encoding.

+> When trying different configurations I experimented with different TBPTT values, however giving any values lower than maximum length of the input led to suboptimal results.

 ## Training model